Developed with industry professionals.

 - All credits can be transferred into the MSHS in Regulatory Affairs program

-The online Graduate Certificate in Regulatory Affairs program will provide the skills to advance your knowledge in the areas of clinical research, product testing, global health, and public health policy.
+The online Graduate Certificate in Regulatory Affairs program is designed to meet FDA and NIH standards.
+The curriculum will provide the skills to advance your knowledge in clinical research, product testing, global health, public health policy, and drug development.

 As a graduate of the certificate program, you’ll be fully prepared to:

-- Demonstrate knowledge of development and evaluation of global regulatory strategies that support drug and biologic product development.
+- Demonstrate knowledge of drug development and evaluation of global regulatory strategies that support biological product development

-- Examine the regulation of medical devices through an epidemiological lens
+- Examine the regulation of medical devices through an epidemiological lens, as advised by the FDA and NIH

 - Understand topics such as protocol development, study design, post-marketing surveillance, evaluation, and assessment of regulatory submissions